 Research and Action Groups

 A Research and Action Group is a collective or group we have signed a contract with to provide ongoing financial support (currently $600 provided at the beginning of September, January and May for a total of $1800 per year).
 Groups could be developed in collaboration with LSPIRG or be pre-existing.
 They are made up of students and community members are rooted in grass roots organizing / initiatives.
-If you have an idea for a Research and Action group or are currently working on an initiative or project that you would like funding and support for – you can apply here
+If you have an idea for a Research and Action group or are currently working on an initiative or project that you would like funding and support for, click below.

-Check out all our current Research and Action Groups below.
+Check out all of our current Research and Action Groups below.
 Groups are always looking for more volunteers, so feel free to reach out to the contact information provided for each group.
-If there is no contact information provided, reach out the info@lspirg.org and we can connect you.

 Waterloo Research and Action Groups